 As well as helping individuals fund good case that they otherwise couldn’t have afforded to pursue, litigation funding can help businesses turn legal problems into commercial investments, and can be a particularly powerful weapon in cases where the opponent has deep pockets and can spend heavily on a legal war of attrition.
 The presence of a powerful backer can be a means which would not otherwise be available of forcing that opponent with greater firepower to the negotiating table, because with TPF backing for the smaller business, the larger opponent is no longer able to outspend the smaller business.
 In this way, TPF can work particularly well in claims against banks, or professional negligence claims where insurers are involved.

 Even if your business can afford the costs of going to court, litigation funding can help you to take the risk out of the balance sheet and to better quantify your yearly legal budget.

 • Company X has a claim against Company Y for £800,000.

 • It would cost company X £160,000 to complete the court action.

 • Company X has a 60% chance of winning.

 If company X invests £120,000, the have a 60% chance of making a £640,000 return.
 They also have a 40% chance of making a £120,000 loss.
 Litigation funding negates the risk of this loss.

 Simply, litigation funding takes the risk out of litigation and transforms it into a safe commercial decision.

 Contact our Litigation Funding Lawyers Edinburgh, Scotland

-If you think that you have a case that could benefit from litigation funding, then, please contact a member of the dispute resolution team on 0131 226 8215 or fill out our online contact form.
+If you think that you have a case that could benefit from litigation funding, then, please get in touch on 01312268200 or fill out our online enquiry form.